Bombing of Darwin: Background

 Among the ships in harbour were those returned the morning before the attack from the convoy escorted by involved in the failed effort to reinforce Timor.
-Houston had departed for Java but left Mauna Loa and the Meigs which had attempted to transport Australian troops to Timor and the U.S. Army transports Portmar and Tulagi which had embarked a U.S. infantry regiment at Darwin.
+Houston had departed for Java but left Mauna Loa and the Meigs which had attempted to transport Australian troops to Timor and the US Army transports Portmar and Tulagi which had embarked a US infantry regiment at Darwin.

 Prelude

 Opposing forces

 Despite Darwin's strategic importance to the defence of Australia, the city was poorly defended.
 The Australian Army's anti-aircraft defences comprised sixteen QF 3.7-inch AA guns and two 3-inch AA guns to counter aircraft flying at high altitude and a small number of Lewis Guns for use against low-flying raiders.
 The crews of these guns had conducted little recent training due to ammunition shortages.
 The air forces stationed in and near the town comprised No. 12 Squadron, which was equipped with CAC Wirraway advanced trainers (which had been pressed into service as fighters), and No. 13 Squadron which operated Lockheed Hudson light bombers.
 Six Hudsons, 3 from No. 2 Squadron and 3 from No. 13 Squadron, also arrived at Darwin on 19 February after having been evacuated from Timor.
 None of the six Wirraways at Darwin on the day of the raid were serviceable.
 At the time of the event, there was no functional radar to provide early warning of air raids, and the town's civil defences were dysfunctional.
 The Lowe Commission, led by Victorian judge Charles Lowe and appointed to investigate the raids shortly after they occurred, was informed that the Australian military estimated that Darwin would have needed 36 heavy anti-aircraft guns and 250 fighter aircraft to defend it against a raid of the scale which occurred on 19 February.
 In addition to the Australian forces, ten United States Army Air Forces (USAAF) Curtiss P-40 Warhawks were passing through Darwin en route to Java on the day of the attack.
 The P-40 pilots were largely inexperienced in combat.